 Mansard loft conversions are popular in urban areas where properties have strict planning regulations or limited roof space.
 They offer significant additional living space and can be customised to create various room layouts, including bedrooms, bathrooms, home offices, or recreational areas.
 However, due to their complexity and structural alterations required, Mansard conversions tend to be more expensive and time-consuming compared to other types of loft extensions.

-Modular Loft Conversions
+Modular Loft Conversions in Brighton

 Modular loft conversions refer to a method of loft extension that involves prefabricating certain components off-site and then assembling them on-site.
 In this approach, key elements of the loft conversion, such as structural frames, walls, and fixtures, are manufactured in a factory setting and transported to the property for installation.